 My people.
+This Idaho Potato Porridge had to happen.
 Some things can be crazy expensive in diaspora.
 Hmmm African yams for instance is like gold.

 Creating variety of meals gives me joy.
 So recently I have been cooking up a storm in my diaspora kitchen with a variety of African meals.
 So don’t forget to subscribe here to make sure you don’t miss any recipe.😊